 Your rights

-1) Discuss it with school
+1) Discuss it with their nursery, school or college

 3) Consider changes to the EHC plan